 Figure~\ref{Fig2} shows quantum and classical nonreciprocities with backscattering.
-In Fig.~\ref{Fig2}(b), we find that the switch between CNR and QNR can still be achieved by tuning the angular velocity $\Omega$ after considering the effect of backscattering.
+In Fig.~\ref{Fig2}(b), for the resonant cases, we find that the switch between CNR and QNR can still be achieved by tuning the angular velocity $\Omega$ after considering the effect of backscattering.
 When $\Omega$ from $0$ to $6\,\mathrm{kHz}$, the classical nonreciprocity $(\mathcal{R}_{1}\neq0)$ appears, but there is no quantum nonreciprocity $(\mathcal{R}_{2}=0)$.
 Adding $\Omega$ beyond $17\,\mathrm{kHz}$, the opposite occurs.

-As shown in Fig.~\ref{Fig2}(c), for $J/\gamma=2$, the number of peaks of $N$ increased from one to two, compared with an ideal resonator [Fig.~\ref{Fig1}].
+Different from the above resonant cases, Fig.~\ref{Fig2}(c) shows that no classical nonreciprocity occurs at $\Delta_{L}=-0.98\,\mathrm{kHz}$ by fixing the rotational speed $\Omega=3.8$\, kHz.
+In addition, for $J/\gamma=2$, the number of peaks of $N$ increased from one to two, compared with an ideal resonator [Fig.~\ref{Fig1}].
 A similar feature can also be identified in the number of dips of $g^{(2)}(0)$ in Fig.~\ref{Fig2}(d).
 The reason is that the energy level splitting caused by backscattering provides the possibility of more photon jumps.
 This means we can explore the richer significance of nonreciprocity by combining backscattering and mechanical rotation.

+As shown in Fig.~\ref{Fig3}(a), for $J/\gamma<0.7$, the second-order correlation functions of the two modes are reciprocal ($\mathcal{R}_2=0$) for smaller angular velocity $\Omega<1.9\,\mathrm{kHz}$, which is because the mode splitting due to backscattering and the Sagnac-Fizeau shift due to rotation are both small.
+When $J/\gamma>0.7$, the minimum angular velocity required for the emergence of quantum nonreciprocity ($\mathcal{R}_2\neq0$) increases with increasing backscattering rate.
+Also, we find that various kinds of nonreciprocity can be switched by tuning the backscattering and mechanical rotation of the resonator for the resonant cases [Fig.~\ref{Fig3}].

 Further, we extend our research to the higher-order quantum nonreciprocity of this system.
 The third-order correlation function can be obtained analytically as